cobaltt7/strife.js/README.md

 A Discord bot framework built around TypeScript support and ease of setup.

+Strife.js has three main goals and purposes:

+1. Allow TypeScript to infer types where it couldn't easily before, leading to better code editor intellisense and autocomplete.
+2. Reduce the amount of boilerplate and duplicated code in Discord bots by streamlining as much as possible and exporting many useful utility functions
+3. Make it simpler and cleaner to register multiple commands and options in large multipurpose bots that require listening to the same events for many different things

 Support is available in [the Cobots server](https://discord.gg/WaEbDrXKxK).

 ## Installation